-The Bay of Kotor is really breathtaking!
-But also the old town of Kotor is definitely worth a visit: Here you can find the best tips!
+The scenery in the Bay of Kotor is breathtaking anyway.
+But the old town of Kotor is also worth seeing.

 Want to discover a completely different corner of Europe?
-Kotor is located on the stunning bay of the same name in Montenegro and has a turbulent past.
-Today you will find here a remarkable mixture of Southeast European culture, exciting history with Austrian and Italian influences and a unique landscape!
-I’ll show you here the spots in Kotor that you shouldn’t miss!
+Kotor is located on the breathtaking bay of the same name in Montenegro and can look back on a turbulent past.
+Today, you’ll find a remarkable mix of south-eastern European culture, exciting history with Austrian and Italian influences and a unique landscape.
+I’ll show you the best spots in Kotor that you shouldn’t miss!

 From the first time I entered, I was enthralled by the small labyrinth of charming alleys and I was so glad to have chosen an accommodation in the middle of the old town of Kotor after all.
 (Was of course a little more expensive, but it’s worth it!)

-Just being able to stroll undisturbed through the idyllic maze of alleys every morning was simply worth it.
-The old town must then be shared mostly only with the other, numerous inhabitants of Kotor: cats are here an indispensable part of the cityscape and are cared for and looked after by the locals.
+Just being able to stroll through the idyllic maze of alleyways undisturbed every morning was simply worth it.
+You only have to share the old town with the other numerous inhabitants of Kotor: cats are an integral part of the cityscape here and are looked after and cared for by the locals.

-But especially in the evening, when the cruise tourists have left the old town of Kotor again, it becomes really atmospheric and the Italian influence of the last centuries is particularly well felt: In the numerous romantically decorated restaurants you’ll find a huge variety of pizza, pasta and seafood!
+Especially in the evening, when the cruise tourists have left the old town of Kotor again, it gets really atmospheric, and the Italian influence of the last centuries is particularly noticeable: in the numerous romantically decorated restaurants there is pizza, pasta and seafood galore!

-The car-free Old Town is also where most of Kotor’s sights are located!
-Just walk through the narrow streets and you will discover most of the locations all by yourself.
-In this article, I’ll show you the most important locations!
+Most of Kotor’s sights are also located in the car-free old town.
+Just let yourself drift through the narrow streets and you will discover most of the locations all by yourself.
+I will introduce you to the most important sights here.

-Probably the first place you’ll end up here is the Old Town: The Square of Arms, or Trg od Oružja, is located just behind the main gate through which most visitors enter the Old Town of Kotor.
+You will probably end up in the old town first: The Square of Arms or Trg od Oružja is located right behind the main gate through which most visitors enter the old town of Kotor.
 The large clock tower is particularly striking here.
-Many cafes line the square and events and concerts often take place here in the summer.
+Many cafés line the square, and events and concerts are often held here in summer.
 The Square of Arms is the heart of Kotor, so to speak!

 In case you wonder about the name, in the Middle Ages, when Kotor was under the influence of the Republic of Venice, weapons and ammunition were stored here.
 At that time, Kotor was a strategically important port, which the surrounding powers fought over – the Venetian or Italian influences from that time can still be found in the cityscape today!

-The Cathedral of St. Tryphon is one of the centerpieces of the old town of Kotor and at the same time one of the oldest cathedrals on the Adriatic coast.
-Built in the 12th century, it is considered one of the most important sights of Cotor and its two church towers tower above the otherwise low-rise houses in the old town.
-Incidentally, the relics of St. Tryphon, the patron saint of Cotor, are also kept here.
+The Cathedral of St. Tryphon is one of the centerpieces of the old town of Kotor and also one of the oldest cathedrals on the Adriatic coast.
+Built in the 12th century, it is considered one of the most important sights in Kotor and the two church towers rise above the otherwise low houses in the old town.
+Incidentally, the relics of St. Tryphon, the patron saint of Kotor, are also kept here.

-Built only at the beginning of the 20th century, the Serbian Orthodox Church of St. Nicholas does not have as long a history as the Cathedral of St. Tryphon, but it is still worth a look.
+Only built at the beginning of the 20th century, the Serbian Orthodox Church of St. Nicholas cannot look back on as long a history as the Cathedral of St. Tryphon – but it is still worth taking a look inside.
 You can recognize it by the two onion domes; inside you will find impressive decorations.
-Especially orthodox churches I always find very interesting, because they are usually very splendidly designed.
+I always find Orthodox churches in particular very interesting, because they are usually very ornate.

 From the fortress of Kotor on the mountain San Giovanni you have an incomparable view of the bay and the surrounding mountains.
-On the way up you can see the old defensive walls and always enjoy the fascinating view over the bay.
+On the way up, you can see the old defensive walls and enjoy the fascinating view over the bay again and again.
 The way up drags quite a bit, but is also worth every effort!

-The fortress itself is only ruins today, but the view from up there was really one of the highlights in Kotor for me.
+The fortress itself may only be in ruins today, but the view from up there really was one of the highlights of Kotor for me.

 Attention: The climb is not for everyone and especially in the hot summer months I recommend you to start very early.
 The slope is very rough and on the way there is almost no shade.
-The path up divides into well-trodden steps (mostly used by those descending) and a path covered in pebbles.
-Already at the entrance they warn you not to walk with flip-flops and you should really take that to heart.
+The path up is divided into well-trodden steps (mostly used by those descending) and a path of scree.
+At the entrance, you are advised not to walk the path in flip-flops, and you should really take this to heart.
 You’re really best equipped here with proper hiking boots or at least non-slip trail running shoes.

 Very far up there was a water vendor; however, there is no place to stop (and no restrooms) all the way up and at the fortress.
 Therefore, take enough water with you!